fangxiaowen/DataMining/README.md

 News_clustering:

 This project aims to cluster news to different topics.
-I use hierarchical clustering with ward measurement metric.
+I preprocess the data to a tf-idf matrix.
+Then use hierarchical clustering with ward measurement metric.

 Rating_movies: